 The 1st International Workshop on Assessment with New methodologies, Unified Benchmarks, and environments, of Intrusion detection and response Systems (ANUBIS) will take place in Toulouse, France in September 2025.
 ANUBIS is co-located with the 30th European Symposium on Research in Computer Security (ESORICS 2025).
+ANUBIS is supported by France 2030 through the “Superviz” project.

 In the face of the humongous volume of publications in the field of intrusion detection and response, coupled with the lack of rigorous evaluation methodology of these (increasingly AI-based) methods, reproducibility is close to impossible.
 To remediate to that issue, ANUBIS offers the opportunity for researchers from different domains and communities to bring and discuss their evaluation methodology practices.

 Evaluation is a fundamentally transverse topic, and multidisciplinary expertise about cybersecurity goals, technical domain constraints, and machine learning components is necessary to achieve fair, explainable, and trustworthy evaluation.
 As such, we are looking for submissions that deal with the methods, tools and techniques to evaluate security measures that aim to protect (computer) systems against intrusions.
-We welcome original papers submitted by researchers and practitioners from various backgrounds, such as security and privacy (incl. code audit or penetration testing), formal methods, experimental plateforms (incl. digital twins), machine learning and data mining.
+We welcome original papers submitted by researchers and practitioners from various backgrounds, such as security and privacy (incl. code audit or penetration testing), formal methods, experimental platforms (incl. digital twins), machine learning and data mining.

 Topics of Interest